Let’s review some first date do’s and don’ts to help you navigate a bit better.

-1. Do proper screen before a first date– Proper screening is a huge key to not wasting your time going on first dates that should never happen in the first place.
-Any guy who you’re planning on going out with, screen him with a preliminary call before going on the date (a text conversation doesn’t count).
+Proper screening is incredibly important to avoid wasting your time going on first dates that should never happen in the first place.
+Anyone who you’re planning on going out with, screen them with a preliminary call before going on the date (a text conversation doesn’t count).

-If they won’t agree to speak to you on the phone before the date, don’t go on the date.
+If he/she won’t agree to speak to you on the phone before the date, don’t go on the date.

 This is one of the biggest and most common mistakes that I see singles make.
 Often when a client or even a friend breaks up with someone, one of the first things they mention to me is that there were several red flags and they didn’t trust their gut.
 ALWAYS trust your gut.
 If something doesn’t feel right, don’t ignore or bury that feeling, you have the feeling for a reason and it’s a real mistake to ignore it.
 Explore the feeling and get the facts you need to then make the decision that feels best for you.